Note:

 - Red color - If there was any errors posted to LAMA this column will be displayed in red color with the total error count.
 Click that column to view the error details posted to LAMA.

-- No color with 0 value - No errors are posted to LAMA.
+- No color with 0 value - No errors have been posted to LAMA.

-- No color with NA value - The log metrics configuration is not enabled.
+- No color with NA value - No errors have been posted to LAMA.

 Comments